When did you last backup your data? Many people don’t bother backing up their files and end up losing irreplaceable photos, accounts or documents?

 Image backup to a portable hard drive

 This is the only type of backup that allows you to restore your programmes and Windows setup.
 Other backups only include your documents and require reinstallation of Windows and all your programmes.
 It is literally an exact “image” of your computer.

-Call me (Adam) on 01646 429233 for a quote on setting up the right backup system for you!
+Call us on 01646 602248 for a quote on setting up the right backup system for you!